 As a guide in setting compensation for 2020, the Compensation Committee used the results of a survey by Aon of our peer group executive compensation in 2018.
-This assessment showed that for 2018, Mr. Lorberbaum, the Company's chief executive officer, received total direct compensation below the 50th percentile of the peer group, which is broken down as follows: base salary slightly below the 50th percentile of the peer group; total cash compensation below the 25th percentile of the peer group.
-Mr. Boykin, the Company's chief financial officer, received total direct compensation below the 50th percentile of the peer group, which is broken down as follows: base salary at approximately the 50th percentile of the peer group; total cash compensation below the 25th percentile of the peer group.
-Mr. Boykin, the Company's chief financial officer, received total direct compensation below the 50th percentile of the peer group; and long-term incentive compensation below the 50th percentile of the peer group; and long-term incentive compensation below the 50th percentile of the peer group.
-Mr. Wellborn, the Company's president and chief operating officer, earned a base salary above the 50th percentile of the peer group, which incentive compensation below the 50th percentile of the peer group and long-term incentive compensation below the 50th percentile of the peer group.
-Mr. Wellborn, the Company's president and chief operating officer, earned a base salary above the 50th percentile of the peer group.
-Mr. Thiers earned a base salary at the 50th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group, total cash compensation above the 75th percentile of the peer grou term incentives, (ii) results of performance of our named executive officers against applicable financial and personal performance goals for 2019, and (iii) other factors described in "Compensation Philosophy and Objectives" above.
+This assessment showed that for 2018, Mr. Lorberbaum, the Company's chief executive officer, received total direct compensation below the 50th percentile of the peer group, which is broken down as follows: base salary slightly below the 50th percentile of the peer group; total cash compensation, which includes base salary and annual cash incentive awards, at approximately the 50th percentile of the peer group; and long-term incentive compensation below the 25th percentile of the peer group.
+Mr. Boykin, the Company's chief financial officer, received total direct compensation below the 50% percentile of the peer group, which is broken down as follows: base salary at approximately the 50th percentile of the peer group; total cash compensation below the 50th percentile of the peer group; and long-term incentive compensation below the 50th percentile of the peer group, total cash compensation above the 50th percentile of the peer group and long-term incentive compensation below the 50th percentile of the peer group.
+Mr. Thiers earned a base salary at the 50th percentile of the peer group, total cash compensation, which includes base salary and annual cash incentive awards above the 50th percentile of the peer group and long-term incentive compensation above the 75th percentile of the peer group.

+In making its determinations of 2020 executive compensation, the Compensation Committee at its February 2020 meeting considered (i) the results of the Aon assessment discussed above and a tally sheet detailing the various elements of compensation for our named executive officers, including base salary and annual and longterm incentives, (ii) results of performance of our named executive officers against applicable financial and personal performance goals for 2019, and (iii) other factors described in "Compensation Philosophy and Objectives" above.
 Then, together with Mr. Lorberbaum's recommendations for compensation for the named executive officers other than himself, the Compensation Committee made determinations concerning 2020 adjustments to base salaries and awards under the annual and long-term incentive compensation plans.

-In making its determinations of 2020 executive compensation, the Compensation Committee at its February 2020 meeting considered (i) the results of the Aon assessment discussed above and a tally sheet detailing the various elements of compensation for our named executive officers, including base salary and annual and long-